p135246/p135246.github.io/_posts/2020-02-03-website-created.markdown

 		markdown: kramdown
 		math_engine: mathjax

+	The first option tells `jekyll` which Markdown interpreter to use and the second enables mathjax.
+	See the official documentation of GitHub Pages about jekyll [here][github-pages-and-jekyll].

 	Now, Mathjax support and the comment section, which appears on the bottom of the page, can be turned on and off in the header as in the example of this post: